JuliaRheology/RHEOS.jl/docs/src/preprocessing.md

 ![variableresample](assets/variableresample.png)

 ## Smoothing
 Lastly, RHEOS provides a smoothing function, [`smooth`](@ref).
 The first argument is the data to smooth and the second argument is the (very) approximate time scale of smoothing.
 (It uses Gaussian smoothing and can be thought of as a low pass filter for information occuring on time scales shorter than the 2nd argument).
-The padding can be changed using a keyword argument if desired, see [API](@ref) for more details.
+The padding can be changed using a keyword argument if desired, see [API](@ref) and [ImageFiltering.jl Documentation](https://juliaimages.github.io/ImageFiltering.jl/stable/function_reference.html) for more details.
 The example below smooths out some noisy data.
 ```
 foo = rampgen(200.0, 0.0, 100.0; stepsize = 0.1) - rampgen(200.0, 100.0, 200.0; stepsize = 0.1)